conversejs/converse.js/docs/source/index.rst

 The front-end dependencies are those javascript files on which Converse.js directly depends and which will therefore be loaded in the browser.

-If you are curious to know what these different dependencies are:
+If you are curious to know what the different dependencies are:

 * Development dependencies:
     Take a look at whats under the *devDependencies* key in